What is iBeacon? Everything you need to know

 An Apple innovation

-iBeacon, Android and iOS
+iBeacon, Android & iOS

-How does ibeacon work?
+How does iBeacon work?

 Technical operation of iBeacon

-• Receiving push notifications must be allowed.
+• Push notifications must be authorised.

 • Promotional offers